-satisfies Consistency Conditions 3 and 4 (the other conditions hold vacuously) and says that when a cell contains an atom kill at its toplevel, the cell is erased and each link crossing the membrane is terminated by a unary atom killed.
+satisfies Consistency Condition 3 (the other conditions hold vacuously) and says that when a cell contains an atom kill at its toplevel, the cell is erased and each link crossing the membrane is terminated by a unary atom killed.

-The above conditions do not allow dynamic composition of rules, but do allow (i) statically determined rules to be spawned dynamically and (ii) the set of rules inside a cell to be copied and migrated to another cell.
+The above conditions do not allow dynamic composition of rules, but do allow statically determined rules to be spawned dynamically and the set of rules inside a cell to be copied and migrated to another cell.
 Thus LMNtal enables the cell-wise compilation of the set of rules while providing certain higher-order features.